With so many stunning towns in the Algarve region of Portugal, it can be difficult deciding where to stay in the Algarve.

 Located on the city riverside, this lovely hotel features a rooftop, infinity swimming pool, Balinese beds and beautiful views.
-The hotel is set in the former cannery of Facho factory, and each room has modern décor, air con, flat screen TV and balcony.
+The hotel is set in the former cannery of Facho factory, and each room has modern décor, air-con, flat-screen TV and balcony.

 Luxury: Bel Vista Hotel and Spa

-This beautiful hotel is set in a stately, historical building offering boutique accommodation in the Praia da Rocha part of town.
+This beautiful hotel is set in a stately, historic building offering boutique accommodation in the Praia da Rocha part of town.
 With direct access to the beach and al fresco dining on the terrace restaurant, the hotel simply oozes charm and sophistication.

 5. Where to Stay in Carvoeiro